Family law and divorce solicitors

 When relationships break down, you want to resolve matters as quickly as possible, ensuring that your children and other dependents are protected and provided for so that you can begin planning for whatever the future holds.
 You need family law and divorce solicitors with the skills and expertise to ensure that matters are resolved in your best interests as quickly, efficiently and cost-effectively as possible.

-Our divorce solicitors are experienced in handling every kind of family issue and will help you to understand the legal processes, using clear, non-technical language where appropriate so that you can evaluate your options and make the right decisions for you and your family.
+Our divorce solicitors are ranked in Band One of Chambers and Partners and are experienced in handling every kind of family issue and will help you to understand the legal processes, using clear, non-technical language where appropriate so that you can evaluate your options and make the right decisions for you and your family.

 We strongly believe in the value of open communication, transparency and integrity in family legal matters.
 Our family and divorce solicitors will actively promote constructive negotiation and putting the needs of your family first.
 That’s why our affiliation with Resolution and our adherence to their code of conduct is important to us.
 Many of our family law and divorce solicitors are accredited specialists, with extensive expertise in negotiation, mediation and dispute resolution.